-In this tutorial, I am going to show you 3 simple methods on how to link excel data to a PowerPoint chart.
+In this tutorial, I am going to show you 3 simple methods on how to link Excel data to a PowerPoint chart.
 You can use these methods mainly in large datasets to get any specific data that you want instead of manual copying.
-Throughout this tutorial, you will also learn some important excel tools and techniques which will be very useful in any excel related task.
+Throughout this tutorial, you will also learn some important Excel tools and techniques that will be very useful in any Excel-related task.

 Why Do We Need to Link Excel to PowerPoint?

-When we link our excel data to PowerPoint, it changes the data dynamically whenever we change the original excel file, saving us a lot of work.
+When we link our Excel data to PowerPoint, it changes the data dynamically whenever we change the original Excel file, saving us a lot of work.
 This is especially very helpful while working with large sets of data.
-Also, the procedures to create such a link is relatively easy.
+Also, the procedures to create such a link are relatively easy.
 Otherwise copying and pasting the data manually would take a huge amount of time to complete.

-3 Simple Methods to Link Excel Data to PowerPoint Chart
+How to Link Excel Data to PowerPoint Chart: 3 Simple Methods

 We have taken a concise dataset to explain the steps clearly.
 The dataset has approximately 7 rows and 2 columns.
 Initially, we are keeping all the cells in General format.
 For all the datasets, we have 2 unique columns which are Product and Sales(units).
 Although we may vary the number of columns later on if that is needed.